top of page

 Offer robust and committed creative collaboration and support through the making of the films, enabling artists to experiment, innovate and create their best works, enlarging the scope of our visual cultures and references and pushing the boundaries of documentary form and practice.

-Produce a substantial body of work around critical themes and experiences, with a view to bringing them to greater public attention.
-The films we commission would complement each other in offering a range of artistic interpretations of and responses to lived realities, emboldening us to think, share, act, challenge.
+Produce a substantial body of work around critical themes and experiences around gendered lives and living, addressing significant feminist, artistic and public discourse priorities, with a view to bringing them to greater public attention.
+The films we commission complement each other in offering a range of artistic interpretations of and responses to lived realities, emboldening us to think, share, act, challenge.

 Showcase and disseminate films in various contexts, with and without other kinds of artistic media, to empower filmmakers, support creative community networks and peoples’ movements, facilitate pedagogical and public culture interventions, encourage deliberation and collaboration around documentary films, their making, viewing and imprints.